anton-smirnov-robert/weaver/content/note/literature note on Hayek1945.md

 In practice, this would be slow and always imperfect so that there always be several plans to suggest.
 For this reason and others — that are detailed in his book *The Road to Serfdom* —, the organization should build on knowledge *decentralization*.

 #### Prices evolution act as instructions for self-interested actors
 How, then, can people know how to correctly adapt to change?
 In fact, they only need to know if they should increase or decrease their _relative_ consumption or production of goods and commodities.
 Therefore, as long as people act to maximize their own benefit, the _price mechanism_ channels information (reduced to digits) between individuals whose fields of vision sufficiently overlap, and gives _instructions_.
-If the price of this commodity increases, I reduce my consumption of it and buy more of similar but different one.
+If the price of this commodity increases, I reduce my consumption of it and buy more of similar but different ones.

 > [!quote]
 >
 >It is always a question of the relative importance of the particular things with which he is concerned, and the causes which alter their relative importance are of no interest to him beyond the effect on those concrete things of his own environment —  (Hayek, 1945, p.
 8)

 The more flexible the prices are, the more efficient the mechanism is.
-In general, attempts to interfere with prices would hampered the market _self-regulation_.
+In general, attempts to interfere with prices would hamper the market _self-regulation_.

 > [!quote]